 - Bitter Sensitivity: I am more sensitive/aware to bitter foods such as kale and brussels sprouts.
 I find that I really want to cook these foods down more than other vegetables.
 I couldn’t imagine eating a raw brussels sprout and prefer not to eat raw kale.

 - Sweet Sensitivity: I am more sensitive to sweet foods.
 For example, if I eat a super sweet piece of chocolate cake, I only want one bite because it’s just too sweet instead of wanting to eat the entire piece!

 - Savory Sensitivity: I am actually LESS sensitive to savory foods, which makes total sense because I can never get enough savory dishes in my life.

-- chicken broth (any kind of broth or water)
+- Chicken broth (any kind of broth or water will do!)

 This easy chicken chili recipe is such an excellent meal-prep recipe or freezer meal that you can stock up on.
 Here are some storage tips and tricks: